-WHITAKER: By that point, it had been largely evacuated, at least by U.S. personnel, and a number of reporters went around.
-And the local owner of the house, who had let it out through the U.S. government, was there and accompanied her.
+WHITAKER: By that point, it had been largely evacuated - at least, by U.S. personnel - and a number of reporters went around.
+The local owner of the house, who had let it out through the U.S. government, was there and accompanied her.

 FOLKENFLIK: CNN found information in that journal that brought into question what was behind the attack.
 The White House initially cast blame on outrage, stoked by Muslim extremists, against a video insulting the Prophet Muhammad.
 But last Wednesday, CNN's Anderson Cooper reported suggestions that Stevens had premonitions of peril.

-ANDERSON COOPER: He talked about being worried about what he called the never-ending security threats, specifically in Benghazi with a source telling us that the ambassador specifically mentioned the rise in Islamic extremism, the growing al-Qaida presence in Libya and said he was on an al-Qaida hit list.
+ANDERSON COOPER: He talked about being worried about what he called the never-ending security threats, specifically in Benghazi; this source telling us that the ambassador specifically mentioned the rise in Islamic extremism, the growing al-Qaida presence in Libya, and said he was on an al-Qaida hit list.